FAQ about Interlibrary Loans (ILL) & Article/Chapter Scan & Deliver

 I requested an article and the email notification says I need to pick it up at the library, why am I not receiving an electronic copy?

 Not all articles can be delivered electronically.
 In some cases, due to licensing or copyright restrictions, lending libraries may only allow for print copies of an article to be delivered to a requester.
-In these cases articles will need to be picked up at the Circulation Desk of either Webster or Vanier Library.
+In these cases, articles will need to be picked up at the Webster or Vanier Library.

 I requested Vanier as a pickup location but when I submitted my request COLOMBO said the pickup location was Webster.
 What can I do?